-With clinical appointments on active staff at Presbyterian Hospital of Dallas and Texas Institute for Surgery; and courtesy staff at Baylor Regional Medical Center of Plano, Dr. Jackson is the past President of the Medical Staff at Presbyterian Hospital of Dallas.
-He is a two-term past Chairman of the Department of Neurosurgery at Presbyterian Hospital of Dallas and is a past department chair at St. Paul Hospital.
+Dr. Jackson is on active staff at Presbyterian Hospital of Dallas and Texas Institute for Surgery; and has active privileges at Baylor Scott & White Medical Center – Plano.
+He is the past President of the Medical Staff at Presbyterian Hospital of Dallas, a two-term past Chairman of the Department of Neurosurgery at Presbyterian Hospital of Dallas, and was a past department chair at St. Paul Hospital.

 President of the Texas Association of Neurological Surgeons in 1996, Dr. Jackson has also served on the Presbyterian Hospital of Dallas executive committee medical board and Board of Trustees.
 He is a member of the American Association of Neurological Surgeons, Congress of Neurosurgeons, Texas Association of Neurological Surgeons and Texas Medical Association.

 Beyond the main office in Plano, Dr. Jackson also sees patients in the Dallas office.

 Read the Living Well Magazine interview with Dr. Jackson

 Specialties and Clinical Interests:

 Microsurgery of the brain and spine, diagnosis and treatment of herniated discs and spinal stenosis in the cervical and lumbar spine, tumors of the brain and spine, pituitary tumors, Chiari malformation and peripheral nerve surgery.

 US News & World Report “Top Doctors,” 2011